ChangfuXu/AMCoEdge/README.md

 # Citation
 If our method can be used in your paper, please help cite:

-@inproceedings{xu2024enhancing, title={Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration}, author={Xu, Changfu and Guo, Jianxiong and Zeng, Jiandian and Meng, Shengguang and Chu, Xiaowen and Cao, Jiannong and Wang, Tian}, booktitle={The 44th IEEE International Conference on Distributed Computing Systems (ICDCS 2024)}, pages={1--11}, year={2024}, publisher={IEEE}}
+@inproceedings{xu2024enhancing, title={Enhancing AI-Generated Content Efficiency through Adaptive Multi-Edge Collaboration}, author={Xu, Changfu and Guo, Jianxiong and Zeng, Jiandian and Meng, Shengguang and Chu, Xiaowen and Cao, Jiannong and Wang, Tian}, booktitle={204 IEEE 44th International Conference on Distributed Computing Systems (ICDCS)}, pages={960-970}, year={2024}, publisher={IEEE}}